Progestin Only Pills (POPs)

 What are POPs?

 Progestin only pills (POPs) are birth control pills without estrogen.
-Regular birth control pills contain estrogen and progestin and are called combination pills.
-POPs are options for women who cannot take estrogen such as women with severe migraines, high blood pressure, or a history of blood clots.
+Most birth control pills contain estrogen and progestin and are called combination pills.
+POPs are options for women who cannot take estrogen such as women with high blood pressure, migraine with aura, or a history of blood clots.
 They are also options for women who are breast feeding and sometimes older women.
-They are considered safer because they are less likely to cause increased blood pressure, headaches, depression and cardiovascular complications.
+They are considered safer because they are less likely to cause increased blood pressure, headaches, depression and cardiovascular complications like stroke.

 How do they work?

 POPs prevent pregnancy mostly by thickening the cervical mucus and thinning the uterine lining.
 They also suppress ovulation in about half of users.
-Failure rate is between ~0.5% when used perfectly to ~5% for typical use.
+Failure rate (Chance of pregnancy per year of use) 99% for Perfect Use, 91% Typical Use.

 How do I take POPs?